avflesch/Memetix/README.md

 - Participate in our research programs

 ## 📄 License
-MIT License - See LICENSE.md for details
+MIT License - See LICENSE.md